-Type of Learning Unit
+(Type of Learning Unit

-Field and classroom.
+Type of Learning Unit: Field and classroom.
 The outdoor component is variable.

 Overview

 This Learning Unit requires students to keenly observe birds in the neighbourhood and document the observed species.
 Students will observe a bird within their environment and collect data, and later use this data to create some resources and documentations.